angelo-min/SMBUD_project/README.md

 2 database developed:
 - Neo4j DB for Spotify artist and songs
-- ElasticSearch DB for salaries analysis
+- Elasticsearch DB for salaries analysis